WE ACKNOWLEDGE OURSELVES.

 AND SHALL BE ACKNOWLEDGED.

-THE AUSTRALISH RIGHTS COUNCIL seeks formal recognition of Australia’s historic ethnocultural founding people — a distinct people decended from the early British-descended settlers, who meet the recognised definition of a people in international doctrine: a shared origin, a culture grown in a specific territory, and a common civic inheritance.
+THE AUSTRALISH RIGHTS COUNCIL seeks formal recognition of Australia’s historic ethnocultural founding people — a distinct people descended from the early British settlers, who meet the recognised definition of a people in international doctrine: a shared origin, a culture grown in a specific territory, and a common civic inheritance.
 Such recognition allows a people to be politically represented and for their continued existence to be secured.

 Through legal and policy advocacy, we trace Australia’s constitutional development, identify systemic obstacles, and make a rights-based case for recognition and self-determination within the Commonwealth.

-Our case is simple: extend political representation to the historic ethnocultural community that founded Australia — who are on track to become a minority in their own homeland before the end of this decade — within the constitutional framework of the Commonwealth.
+Our case is simple: to secure political representation and continuity protections for the historic ethnocultural community that founded Australia — who now comprise barely one in four citizens — within the constitutional framework of the Commonwealth.

 The Australish people — as with any people — cannot be represented until they are recognised in law.
 If no formal body exists, then legally the Australish people do not exist — and what does not exist cannot be represented.
 Without legal recognition, their interests cannot be heard, and without representation, their decline proceeds without objection or record until culminating in erasure.
 Recognition grants standing — the status required to be considered in law, to enter public record, to petition formally, and to secure priority in decisions that distribute power and resources.
 Without standing, a people will be excluded entirely from consideration in every institutional decision — which is the current state of affairs.